Beverly Hills Cop III: Development and writing

-Asked in 1989 about a third installment, Murphy stated: "There's no reason to do it.
+Asked in 1989 about a third installment, Eddie Murphy stated: "There's no reason to do it.
 I don't need the money and it's not gonna break any new ground.
 How often can you have Axel Foley talk fast and get into a place he doesn't belong?
 But these motherfuckers are developing scripts for it.
 They're in pre-production.
 The only reason to do a Cop III is to beat the bank, and Paramount ain't gonna write me no check as big as I want to do something like that.
 In fact, if I do a Cop III, you can safely say, 'Ooh, he must have got a lot of money!'"

 During the script's early drafts, the plot concerned Foley, Rosewood, and Taggart going to London to rescue Captain Bogomil (Ronny Cox), who was being held hostage by terrorists during an International Police Convention.
 However, problems such as scripting issues and budgeting caused pre-production to slow to the point where both John Ashton and Ronny Cox had to drop out due to obligations to other film projects.
 Ashton's part was re-written as John Flint (Héctor Elizondo) and dialogue was inserted to explain that Taggart had retired and moved to Phoenix.
 Cox's character's absence is never addressed in this film, nor is he mentioned.
 However, Ashton and Cox make subtle cameos in the form of a picture on Rosewood's desk of Foley, Taggart, Rosewood, and Bogomil on a fishing trip.
 This is the same picture that appeared in Cop II on Bogomil's and Foley's desks.
 In an interview in 2012, Ronny Cox said, "They wanted me to be in Beverly Hills Cop III, but...I read the script."